OXID-eSales/module-template/README.md

 output in failure case, so you literally get a picture of the fail (`tests/Coreception/_output/`).

 **NOTE:** You should add groups to the codeception tests, generic test group for module and then group by topic.
-Makes it convenient to just run `vendor/bin/runtests-codeception --group=somegroup`.
+Makes it convenient to just run `vendor/bin/codecept run acceptance -c vendor/oxid-esales/module-template/tests/codeception.yml -g somegroup`.

 ### Development Environment - Docker SDK